 UV Filters

-This is among the more modern methods of filtering water, and it does so using ultraviolet radiation to destroy a number of contaminants.
-Since it doesn’t require the use of any chemicals or heat, this method is highly sustainable and helps keep your carbon footprint low even in the midst of a disaster.
+This is among the more modern methods of filtering water, and it uses ultraviolet radiation to destroy several contaminants.
+Since it doesn’t require the use of any chemicals or heat, this method is highly sustainable and helps keep your carbon footprint low even amid a disaster.

 Infrared Filters

 Heat and light are both used in the infrared filtration method to give the water a negative charge.
-This softens the water, but it’s not as heavily geared toward removing contamination.
+This softens the water but is not as heavily geared toward removing contamination.
 Therefore, it’s not a preferred method for water storage for emergency purposes.

 Plastic Containers

-Plastic containers are a common storage method for emergency purposes.
+Plastic containers are a common emergency water storage method.
 There are four main reasons plastic is a preferred choice:

 - 1. It’s inexpensive.